-The financial statements of the Authority as of and for the fiscal year ended June 30, 2021 were audited by a predecessor auditor.
-In our opinion, the summarized comparative information presented herein as of and for the fiscal year ended June 30, 2021, is consistent, in all material respects, with the audited financial statements from which it has been derived.
+The financial statements include partial prior-fiscal year comparative information.
 Such information does not include all of the information required to constitute a presentation in accordance with accounting principles generally accepted in the United States of America.
-Accordingly, such information should be read in conjunction with the Authority's financial statements for the fiscal year ended June 30, 2021, from which such partial information was derived.
+Accordingly, such information should be read in conjunction with the Authority's financial statements for the fiscal year ended June 30, 2023, from which such partial information was derived.